-This task describes how to create requirement coverage for flows and business components in addition to test configurations.
+This section describes how to create requirement coverage for flows and business components in addition to test configurations.

 This task is part of a higher-level task.
-For details, see How to Plan Business Process Tests and Flows.
+For details, see Plan business process tests and flows.

 When defining the criteria that ALM should use to calculate coverage for a test configuration, keep in mind that the same criteria are used for all configurations of the test.
 It is not possible to define different criteria for different configurations for the same test.

 You can create coverage between requirements and business process tests.
 When working with business process testing, you can define coverage by criteria, such as flows or business components.
 This enables you to determine if a test passed or failed on a more granular level.